physimals/quantiphyse-docs/README.md

 For OSx one dependency is not yet ready for high definition screens which leads to poorer resolution.

+### Requirements

+Multiple large volumes are often used or created during analysis.
+Therefore, a computer with enough memory is required (at least 8GB).

 ## Basic Usage

 #### Nifti